 Functional Data Analysis

 Functional data analysis (FDA) is a field of statistics that models curves or trajectories of information without extracting pre-defined specific features.
 It allows examination of differences in the patterns of the curves as it relates to an outcome, and how the patterns of the curves differ based on individual characteristics.
+Our analysis uses two distinct FDA methods to model differences in pupil response to light across cannabis groups; these models differ in whether the pupil response trajectory is treated as a covariate or the outcome.

+The first method is known as scalar-on-function regression (SoFR)[17, 18] in the FDA literature, and treats smoker vs. non smoker as a binary outcome with pupil response trajectory as a covariate.
+This model is analogous to logistic regression and is given by

+ADD SoFR Model here

-[17, 18]Two methods of FDA were used in this analysis (1) scalar-on-function regression (SoFR) and (2) function-on-scalar regression (FoSR).
-In SoFR, an outcome, such as cannabis consumption status, is regressed on the trajectories to find differences in the trajectories that are associated with the outcome.
-However, in FoSR the trajectories are regressed on covariates such cannabis use frequency to determine how the trajectories differ by the covariate.
-In this analysis, a SoFR model was used to determine the subtle differences in the pupillary light reflex that discriminate between cannabis users versus non-users, while the FoSR models were used to distinguish trajectory patterns that are associated with cannabis use frequency.
+[more details] In this analysis, a SoFR model will be used to determine the subtle differences in the pupillary light reflex that discriminate between cannabis use group versus nouse group.

+The second FDA method used is function-on-scalar regression (FoSR), which is analogous to linear regression and relates functional responses y_i(t) to scalar covariates x_i (e.g. age, cannabis use group, gender).
+The FoSR model is

+ADD FoSR Model here

+[Add details that explain fosr model similar to the details for SoFR]

+FoSR models will be used to distinguish pupil trajectory patterns that are associated with acute cannabis use in the daily and occasional use groups with pupil trajectory patterns associated with no use.

 Additionally, due to the variability in the time from cannabis consumption to the post test, a FoSR model was used to explain differences in trajectories due to cannabis use frequency and time differences in wait time between cannabis use and testing.

-This truncation seemed to compass the full reflex response for most of the sample, although specific ends to the test were not annotated in the videos.

 Prediction Analysis

-Two separate logistic regression model were used to predict cannabis user and not users.
-The first model used single value summaries of the trajectory data which included: (a) minimal constriction, the magnitude of peak decrease as a percentage of the pre-illumination diameter; (b) AUC, the magnitude of rebound dilation after the point of minimal constriction; and (c) the slope of the rebound after the point of minimal constriction (Steinhart thesis).
-The second model used the prediction from the SoFR model, which assessed information from the full trajectory of the pupillary light reflex during the post test.
+The goal of this portion of the analysis is to build a model that best discriminates between those who recently smoked cannabis (designated “cannabis use” group, combines daily and occasional use groups) and those who did not (designated “no use”).
+Our main model is the SoFR functional logistic regression model described above; we compare the to a model that uses single value summaries of the trajectory data, including (a) minimal constriction, the magnitude of peak decrease as a percentage of the pre-illumination diameter; (b) AUC, the magnitude of rebound dilation after the point of minimal constriction; and (c) the slope of the rebound after the point of minimal constriction (Steinhart et.al 2023).We compare both models in their ability to predict cannabis use status, and expect better prediction from the SoFR model because it leverages information from the full pupil response trajectories.
 Receiver operating characteristic curves (ROCs) for each model were used to assess the accuracy of the models with area under the curve.

 Analysis Software

-All analyses were conducted in R (version 4.0.2)[19] using with the mgcv[20] [18]package used for the analysis.
+All analyses were conducted in R (version 4.0.2).[19]
+The R packages mgcv[20] and refund [18]were used for functional data models.

 RESULTS:

+Table 1: